No products in the cart.

 2. Acupuncturist.
 Person who inserts needles to perform acupuncture treatments; Not to be confused with physiotherapists or doctors trained in traditional Chinese medicine.

 3. Expert in nothing and everything.
 This is a dangerous profile: his sporting experience is all his knowledge and he believes that this qualifies him to coach others.
-Unfortunately, I have had several examples in my clinic of runners injured by following the advice of that friend. "who has been running for many years and has won several popular races", which is why he considers that he can serve as a coach for anyone.
+Unfortunately, I have had various examples in my corredYou are injured by following the advice of that friend "who has been running for many years and has won several popular races", which is why he considers that he can serve as a coach for anyone.

 In conclusion, I believe that health must be taken very seriously.
 In general, most true professionals are respectful of their areas of action.
 Specialization is essential to provide health guarantees to athletes.
 A physiotherapist cannot delve into the terrain, for example, of a podiatrist, in the same way that a traumatologist cannot act as a nutritionist or a physical trainer cannot determine how recovery from an injury should be done.